dennis-sheil/commandergenius/readme.txt

 sh build.sh

 This should install the APK on your attached Android device or emulator.

 After those steps, the project subdirectory should have the standard Android build needed for an ant-type install.
+Although "sh build.sh" installs a debug APK to your Android device/emulator anyhow.

 Todo: